 Today's unforgettable experience includes a city tour of Agra with visits to the breathtaking Taj Mahal and Agra Fort.
 That magnificent monument of love – The Taj Mahal, was built by an emperor in memory of his beloved queen.
 Construction of the Taj Mahal began in 1631, and is believed to have taken 22 years to complete, with over 20,000 craftsmen working round the clock.
 The design and construction is said to be that of the legendary architect, Ustad Ahamad Lahori.
 Its marble exterior reflects rose and golden tints at sunrise and sunset, and dazzling white during the day.

-Later proceed to Agra Fort.
+Later, proceed to Agra Fort.
 Agra Fort is also known as Lal Qila, Fort Rouge and Red Fort of Agra.
 It is about 2.5 km northwest of its much more famous sister monument, the Taj Mahal.
 The fort can be more accurately described as a walled palatial city.
 During a time when the country was governed from this royal residence, the great Mughals Babur, Humayun, Akbar, Jehangir, Shah Jahan and Aurangzeb once lived here.
 It used to contain the largest state treasury and mint and was visited by foreign ambassadors, travelers and the highest dignitaries from all over the world, who participated in building India's history.
 (This service is on a private basis.)